ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 On top of this, the document also includes policies for the following
 considerations:

-- How server configurations and key material should be stored.
+- How server configurations and key material should be stored and rotated in an open and transparent manner.
-- Transparent rotation of server configurations and key material.
 - Compatible server issuance and redemption running modes and associated expectations.
 - A concrete assessment and parametrization of the privacy budget